Null-Pointers-Reboot-2025/null-pointers/thrive-pitch.md

 ## 🧠 One-Line Summary
 **Thrive** is an agentic AI-powered task manager that turns wellbeing, life goals, and financial intentions into personalised, adaptive micro-tasks — helping users move forward at their own pace with compassion and clarity.

----

-## 🪄 Elevator Pitch
-Most young adults feel overwhelmed trying to juggle mental health, life admin, and finances — with multiple apps, zero cohesion, and no clear path forward.

-**Thrive** changes that.
-It's not just a to-do list — it's a compassionate, intelligent guide.
-Using agentic AI, Thrive learns how you're feeling, what you're facing, and where you want to go — then crafts a personalised plan, broken down into manageable tasks.

-By integrating wellness tools, financial advice, and life coaching into a unified task system, Thrive helps users improve wellbeing *while* staying on top of life.

----

 ## 📖 Real-World Example: Ahmed's Journey

 Meet Ahmed, a 26-year-old ICU nurse in Manchester working rotating night shifts.
 Like many young adults, Ahmed faces unique challenges in maintaining his wellbeing: